ChordPro/chordpro/docs/content/ChordPro-File-Format-Specification.md

 # ChordPro: The File Format Specification

 In 1992 Martin Leclerc and Mario Dorion developed a simple text file format to write _lead sheets_, songs with lyrics and chords, and a tool to create neatly printed lead sheets out of these text files.
 The tool was called `chord`, and the text files were called `chord` files.
-It soon became a popular way to write lead sheets and many users and tools adopted this format for similar tools.
+It soon became a popular way to write lead sheets and many users and tools adopted this format for similar purposes.
 For still unknown reasons people started calling the files `chordpro` files.

 As mentioned, the ChordPro file format is a simple text file format.
 Any text editor or word processor can be used to create and maintain them.